 Pennsylvania bettors can not only bet on horses with the FanDuel Racing app, they are also able to get some exciting deposit bonuses when they first begin using FanDuel Racing.

-There is currently a $10 registration bonus available for any Pennsylvania resident signing up for a new FanDuel Racing account.
+There is currently a $250 deposit bonus at 50% match available for any Pennsylvania resident signing up for a new FanDuel Racing account.

-As stated above, FanDuel Racing is trying to get new users to try it out with a $10 registration bonus for anyone signing up in Pennsylvania.
-All you have to do is sign up, and $10 will be in your account.
+As stated above, FanDuel Racing is trying to get new users to try it out with a deposit bonus for anyone signing up in Pennsylvania.
+All you have to do is sign up and make a deposit and they will match 50% of it.

 It has definitely differentiated the product from TVG, as TVG looks to be more suited to the avid horse racing fans.
 You will be able to get the bonus even if you have received a bonus through the sports betting site in Pennsylvania, as they are separate entities.